joshfrench/om-wiki-fork/Basic-Tutorial.md

 ```

 Save your file and refresh the browser.
 (Note: as we have changed
-the namespace form you will not to stop/restart the
+the namespace form you will need to stop/restart the
 ```lein cljsbuild auto om-tut``` process).
 Change `contact-view` to the
 following: